ilazaridis/ilazaridis.github.io/_posts/2017-10-27-creating-an-array-of-arrays.md

 ---
-excerpt: Useful tip to create an array of array
+excerpt: Useful tip to create an array of arrays

 categories:
   - php